Sanford Lake: Access

 Sanford Lake was a recreation spot for the county and surrounding counties.
 There were two public access points to the lake and many private community access points.
-Before 2020, pontoon boats, personal watercraft, sport fisherman, and swimmers used the lake in the summer.
+Before 2020, pontoon boats, personal watercraft, sport fishermen, and swimmers used the lake in the summer.

 Sanford Lake Park is located on the west side of the former lake near the dam.
-This park, maintained by Midland County, has boat ramps, a sandy beach area with volleyball and swimming, pull-up parking for boats and jet-skis, picnic pavilions, playgrounds, and a concession stand (sometimes).
-Access can be made by car for an entry fee or by boat.
+This park, maintained by Midland County, had boat ramps, a sandy beach area with volleyball and swimming, pull-up parking for boats and jet-skis, picnic pavilions, playgrounds, and a seasonal concession stand.
+Access was by car for an entry fee or by boat.
+As of May 2023, the park remained closed for construction.

-Shoreline
+Lake characteristics

+As a reservoir with a predominantly muddy bottom, turbidity was higher than the average natural lake in Michigan.
+The introduction of Zebra mussels in the 1990s improved water clarity, but led to significant weed growth throughout the shallow portions of the lake.
+Weed control programs were attempted over the years with varying degrees of success.